Mixed U.S. inflation signals leave investors adrift

 And anecdotes about costs abound.

-At Del Taco Restaurants Inc (TACO.O), executives warned on an earnings call earlier this month that food inflation will increase in 2019 and its labor costs will grow too, given an increase in California’s minimum wage, despite efforts to minimize labor by using food processing machines to cut more cheese and tomatoes.
+At Del Taco Restaurants Inc, executives warned on an earnings call earlier this month that food inflation will increase in 2019 and its labor costs will grow too, given an increase in California’s minimum wage, despite efforts to minimize labor by using food processing machines to cut more cheese and tomatoes.
 The company hopes to offset those at least some of those increases by raising prices.
 Del Taco shares fell to a more than 2-year low.

 But inflation has helped other companies.

-Nestle (NESN.S) and Unilever (ULVR.L) (UNc.AS), two of the world’s biggest consumer goods makers, both reported a pick-up in sales last week as inflation helped give them greater scope to push through price hikes.
+Nestle and Unilever, two of the world’s biggest consumer goods makers, both reported a pick-up in sales last week as inflation helped give them greater scope to push through price hikes.
 Both companies’ shares rose on the news.

 While inflation has risen and is a concern, markets generally see it contained.
 One bond-based measure of consumer inflation expected over the five years starting in 2023, puts the figure at 2.2 percent, little changed from today.